mg5050/clown_gamemode/README.md

 # clown_gamemode
 CLOWN is a stealth-based gamemode created for the [SA:MP 0.2.2 modification](http://sa-mp.com/) of GTA:SA

-Created in 2009 by Michael Gonzalez
+It was created in 2009 by myself using PAWN, a simple C-like scripting language designed for embedded applications.

 Inspired by the Splinter Cell series of PC games I set out to bring a similar stealth experience to my favorite multiplayer mod.
 Hosting up to 100 players in a server, players have the choice between the well-armed Civilian team or the stealthy Clown team who have superior intelligence on enemy locations.